RHIT-CSSE/csse332/homeworks/10_hybrid_threads/README.md

 Now that we've got the basics going, it's time to think about concurrency issues.
-The most straightforward issue is that schedulers might in parallel select the same thread for running and then that thread would run twice.
+The most straightforward issue is that schedulers might, in parallel, select the same thread for running and then that thread would run twice.
 We need to prevent this from happening.
 But on the other hand, we can't have some semaphore that's locked for the duration of a userspace thread's execution...that removes the